Mechagodzilla: In video games

 Kiryu along with Godzilla, Gigan and Destoroyah become DLC guest stars in the indie game GigaBash.

-The MonsterVerse Mechagodzilla appears as a playable skin in Epic Games' Fortnite, alongside Godzilla and Kong.
+The Monsterverse Mechagodzilla appears as a playable skin in Epic Games' Fortnite, alongside Godzilla and Kong.

 Television

 While Mechagodzilla did not appear in Godzilla: The Series, a sequel to Godzilla (1998), the first Godzilla was reanimated as a cyborg called Cyber-Godzilla in the Monster Wars trilogy.

-A Shōwa-inspired Mechagodzilla appears in the post-credits scene of the anime series Godzilla Singular Point, though the lab's computer screens identify him as Robogodzilla.
+A Shōwa-inspired Mechagodzilla appears in the post-credits scene of the final episode of the anime series Godzilla Singular Point, though the lab's computer screens identify him as Robogodzilla.

 In film

 Mechagodzilla appears in the 2018 science fiction action film Ready Player One where he is seen battling the Iron Giant and the RX-78-2 Gundam.
 This time, Mechagodzilla is remodeled and resembles the 1974 Shōwa version, the 2002 Kiryū, and Noriyoshi Ohrai's poster for Godzilla vs. Mechagodzilla II.